The High-Level Swing is the term that is used to describe the swings

 High-Level Swing itself and the approaches that are used to try

 to describe and teach the High-Level Swing.
-For instance, Linear Hitting, Extension Hitting, and Rotational Hitting are
+For instance, Linear Hitting, Extension Hitting, and

 different, and competing, approaches to teaching